trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 Each subcommand must support following options:

+`--help`, `-h`
-*   `--help` which prints subcommand specific help message.
-This is invoked by Command Wrapper's `help` internal subcommand.
+:   Prints subcommand specific help message.
+Help message must be printed to
+    standard output, and command must terminate with exit code 0.
+This option is invoked by Command Wrapper's `help` internal subcommand.

+    While having short option `-h` is not strictly necessary, this protocol mandates that it should be provided.
+This way subcommands will have consistent UI with Command Wrapper, and there are no surprises in the form of `-h` being used for other purposes.

+`--completion-info`
-*   `--completion-info` which prints a Dhall expression describing how subcommand should be called to provide command line completion.
+:   Prints a Dhall expression describing how subcommand should be called to
+    provide command line completion.
+Command must terminate with exit code 0.
+    See **COMMAND LINE COMPLETION** section for more details.

+    This command should not be described in the help message printed when the subcommand is invoked with `--help`.
+It is considered internal option, and hiding it allows us to evolve Subcommand Protocol without affecting user-facing UI.

 # ENVIRONMENT VARIABLES